 How to Write the Content

 Once you have identified your target keyword, then start writing the article.
-My guiding principles in writing an article is simple:
+My guiding principles in writing an article are simple:

 - Did I answer what the user is asking about?